 - Seek formal approval of the enhanced plan, noting the alternative standard plan should funding from the proposed Scheme not materialise, from the EPA; - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator; - Develop a detailed site plan with detailed site drawings outlining how the various rehabilitation methodologies (within the proposed PCAS) will be applied to Boora Bog.
 This will take account of peat depths, topography, drainage and hydrological modelling.
-(See Figure 8.4 for an indicative view of the application of different rehabilitation methodologies); - Carry out a hydrology and drainage management assessment of the proposed enhanced rehabilitation measures; - Carry out a review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation.
-Incorporate the results of this assessment into the rehabilitation plan to minimise known archaeological disturbance, where possible; - Carry out a review of issues that may constrain rehabilitation such as known rights of way, archaeology, turbary, proposed Irish Water pipeline and existing land agreements - Carry out a review of remaining milled peat stocks.
-It is expected that all peat stocks will eventually be removed or decommissioned. - Carry out an ecological appraisal of the potential impacts of the planned rehabilitation, if needed, such as the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) or larval webs of Marsh Fritillary butterfly, etc. The scheduling of rehabilitation operations will be adapted, as mitigation; and - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - Carry out Appropriate Assessment of the Rehabilitation Plan.
-Incorporate any required mitigation measures from the AA in the plan for the delivery of rehabilitation and decommissioning across the site. - Track delivery of mitigation measures (AA) and other environmental control measures during the implantation of the rehabilitation plan.
+(See Figure 8.4 for an indicative view of the application of different rehabilitation methodologies); - A hydrology and drainage management assessment of the proposed enhanced rehabilitation measures has been carried out , with no significant issues identified; - A review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation has been carried out.
+The results of this assessment have been incorporated into the rehabilitation plan to minimise known archaeological disturbance, where needed; - A review of issues that may constrain rehabilitation such as amenity, forestry, other land-uses, known rights of way, archaeology, turbary, and existing land agreements has been carried out and incoprorated into the rehabilitiation plan, where needed; - A review of remaining milled peat stocks has been carried out.
+All peat stocks will eventually be removed. - An ecological appraisal of the potential impacts of the planned rehabilitation such as the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) or larval webs of Marsh Fritillary butterfly, etc has been carried out. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - Carry out Appropriate Assessment of the Rehabilitation Plan.
+Incorporate any required mitigation measures from the AA in the plan for the delivery of rehabilitation and decommissioning across the site. - See Boora Decommissioning and Rehabilitation Plan Addendum 1 for more details. - Track delivery of mitigation measures (AA) and other environmental control measures during the implantation of the rehabilitation plan.